AxLabs/preview-index/README.md

 # Preview Index

 This repository contains:
-- an index of all videos/lives performed by AxLabs;
+- an index of all videos/lives hosted by AxLabs;
 - metadata and metatags of all the videos;

 ## List of videos